cragson/mgba-api/README.md

  - **The address and port  127.0.0.1:61337 is used by the server and client for communication**
  - **The maximum message length is 128 bytes**
+ - **Commands have a custom format, which will be parsed from the Lua script running in mGBA**
+ - **Some instructions (for e.g. write) need some confirmation message from the emulator, which is always "OK".**

 ## API Overview